Ripper1004/CyberPatriot-Security-Script/README.md

    ```

 ### Important Notes
+- **Execution Policy**: If you encounter an error about running scripts being disabled (`cannot be loaded because running scripts is disabled on this system`), you need to adjust the PowerShell execution policy:
+  - **Option 1**: Set the execution policy to allow scripts to run permanently:
+    ```powershell
+    Set-ExecutionPolicy RemoteSigned -Scope CurrentUser
+    ```
+    - When prompted, type `Y` to confirm.
+  - **Option 2**: Bypass the execution policy temporarily when running the script:
+    ```powershell
+    powershell -ExecutionPolicy Bypass -File .\secure_windows.ps1
+    ```

 - **Administrator Rights**: The script checks if it is running with administrative privileges.
 If not, it will relaunch itself with elevated permissions.
 - **Manual Verification**: While the script automates basic security hardening, manual verification is recommended to ensure all CyberPatriot-specific requirements are met.
 - **Firewall and Defender Issues**: In certain environments (e.g., virtual machines or restricted environments), some commands, such as configuring the firewall or enabling Windows Defender, may fail.
 Consider manually reviewing these settings if necessary.